 When considering game balancing, one typically approaches it from three broad perspectives as discussed below.

 Often you would see that as the game advances, the complexity of the game increases.
 This allows the players to adaptively learn to overcome challenging obstacles.
-The term for such a technique where the complexity advances as the game level progresses is called pacing.
+The term for such a technique where the complexity advances as the game level progress are called pacing.
 However, an interesting challenge facing any game designer lies in coming up with a game balance that caters to all of the game’s player base.
-Each player is different and unique with respect to gaming experience.
+Each player is different and unique with respect to the gaming experience.
 While some players might find a level pretty easy to complete, others could find the same extremely difficult to accomplish.
 If the gamers are segmented based on age groups, similarly, the gaming experience and complexity levels would be different.
-The real challenge therefore lies in the game developer’s striking the right balance in the game so that it does not get heavily biased towards one particular genre of player.
+The real challenge, therefore, lies in the game developer’s striking the right balance in the game so that it does not get heavily biased towards one particular genre of player.

-In games which are played by multiple users, there is always an asymmetry that is inevitable.
-In reality finding games which are absolutely symmetric is hard.
+In games that are played by multiple users, there is always an asymmetry that is inevitable.
+In reality, finding games that are absolutely symmetric is hard.
 What is meant by symmetry in the gaming parlance refers to players starting out with exactly the same level or set of resources.
-However, the case of multi-user games introduces a very interesting perspective about game balance.
-In a symmetric game where both players start out with the same set of resources, the primary question that would arise is the need for game balance.
+However, the case of multi-user games introduces a very interesting perspective on game balance.
+In an asymmetric game where both players start out with the same set of resources, the primary question that would arise is the need for game balance.
 Although in such a scenario, both players or more than two players start out at the same level, however, this does not imply that the notion of game balance does not hold true in this situation.
 Consider the situation where there is a first mover advantage inherent in the game design such that whoever starts out first and plays the initial move stands a slightly better chance of winning the game.
 Therefore, game balance becomes extremely critical even in the case of multi-user games.